 Location is the first step in building a sustainable house.
-These will not always be an option for you but when possible consider these options.
+These will not always be an option for you but when possible consider the following issues.

 Sensitive or Hazardous Sites: Try to avoid hazardous areas like flood zones.
-If you build in a hazardous site make sure the home is designed to withstand the hazard.
+If you build in a hazardous site, make sure the home is designed to withstand the hazard.
 You know what isn’t green?
 Building your house twice.
 To learn more about building in high risk areas, check out another post we wrote on Flood Proof House Design Ideas.

-Not everyone interested in sustainable house design is going to go down this route but, smaller houses are far more efficient.
+Not everyone interested in sustainable house design is going to go down this route, but smaller houses are far more efficient.
 Building a smaller house is going to reduce your material use and energy needs.
 Obviously a larger house will use more materials and require more energy for heating and cooling.
 Think about your needs and try not to over do it on the size of the house.
 Remember a smaller house will be more affordable than a larger one.
 This is the one issue people hate to hear.
 I am not telling you to build a small house but the reality is smaller houses are inherently more efficient and less wasteful.

-Orientation is important.
+Orientation is important for sustainable homes.
 If you live in a cold climate in the northern hemisphere you can take advantage of the sun.
-You will want to make your house with more windows facing south.
+You will want to make your house with more windows facing South.
 Build a long wall with windows facing south to maximize direct sunlight in the winter.
 This will help heat your home as well as bring in natural light.
 You do not want many windows facing West, this will give lots of glare and provide heat in the summer.
-If you do have west facing windows plant a tree to block some of that uncomfortable sunlight.
+If you do have windows facing west, plant a large tree to block some of that uncomfortable sunlight.

 You can plant a deciduous tree in front of your south facing windows for more energy savings.
 Deciduous means the tree looses its leaves in winter.
 The tree will block sunlight in the summer but lose its leaves in the winter allowing the sunlight in during the cold months.
 This will help reduce your heating usage.
 Another trick is sun shades or a roof overhang.
 The sun is higher in the summer than in the winter so a roof overhang can block the sun in the summer.
 In the winter the sun will be at a lower angle and not be blocked by the overhang.
 These types of passive design features can make a big difference on sustainability at low costs.

-Did you know that igloos are very energy efficient?
+Did you know that igloos are very energy efficient house designs?
 An igloo is built in a cold climate with a shape that minimizes surface area.
 Why does that matter?
 The reduced surface area reduces interior heat loss.

 Using local materials in your new sustainable house will reduce the need for shipping.
 It’s more green to buy wood that is locally milled rather than ordering it from across the country.
-This is a tough one because you may not have as many options.
+This is a tough one because you may not have as many options based on your location.
 The availability of materials will vary depending where you choose to build your house.

 If there is a local stone quarry why not use their stone for your patio.
 See what locally made materials and products you have available.
 If you live in Pennsylvanian I recommend getting local kitchen cabinets rather than importing designer European cabinets.
-Its more green and you can probably find better quality products from local small businesses.
+Its more green and you might even find better quality products from local small businesses.

 Recycling is very important.
 This will have to be balanced with availability.
-Depending where you are the materials that are easily available will vary.
+Depending where you are, the materials that are easily available will vary.
 There are all sorts of materials that are recycled, reclaimed, and reused.
-Here is a list of some materials that you may choose to by recycled.
+Here is a list of some materials made of recycled products that you may choose for building your sustainable house.

 - Countertops made from Recycled Glass